How Much Does a Skip Cost to Hire?

 Demand

-If skips are readily available and demand is low, costs can be on the bottom end of the scale.
-Hire periods can also spike prices.
-You can typically hire a skip between 1 and 14 days, although it’s normal to have a 7 day contract with extensions from your skip hire company if need be.
+The length of hire can also spike prices.
+You can typically hire a skip between 1 and 14 days, although it’s normal to have a 7 day contract, with extensions from your skip hire company if need be.

 Skip Hire Permit